 After a trove of tapas, things start getting serious.
 The small plates are whisked away to be replaced by a dish requiring proper utensils.
 Most often the first course is a light, brothy soup or a salad.

-Spanish Ahi and Shrimp Soup
+Spanish Seafood Soup

 The parade of seafood does not stop at tapas.
 Many of the most traditional first courses at a Spanish holiday meal consist of some type of seafood soup.
-Common ingredients include shrimp, clams and mussels along with fish like hake or monk.
+Common ingredients include shrimp, clams, and mussels along with fish like hake or monk.

 In Catalonia the Christmas soup always comes with a specific type of pasta shell called a galet.
 During the holidays giant plastic sculptures of the shells are part of the Christmas decorations in many cities in the region.